Professor: Dr. Kate Pulling

-Exams: There will be two 90-minute, open-book/open-note examinations.
-The format of the exams will be “hands-on”, testing your mastery of HTML and CSS.
-All textbook material, lectures and in-class exercises should be considered “fair game” for the exams.
+Midterm Exam: There will be one open-book/open-note examination.
+The format of the exam will be “hands-on”, testing your mastery of HTML and CSS.
+All textbook material, lectures and in-class exercises should be considered “fair game” for the exam.
 No make-up exams will be given.

 (Complete Textbook Unit BEFORE Class)

 (Skip pages 16–19; skip part l of Independent Challenge #3 on page 24.)

 |2||7 Sep||HTML: Unit B

 (Skip pages 44–45; skip part i of Independent Challenge #3 on page 52.)

 |7||12 Oct||Box model: Unit D|